-Fabrica presents "The Beautiful Gene", an exhibition is to be a self-publishing project, which will for the first time in Milan from April to 16 3 June Olona in Hall of the National Museum of Science and Technology.
+Fabrica presents “The Beautiful Gene”, an exhibition taken from a self-produced publishing project, which will be in Milan for the first time from April 16 to June 3 in the Olona Pavilion of the National Museum of Science and Technology.

 In 2011 the largest sperm bank in the world has stopped, for a time, to accept donors redheaded.
 This is the starting point of departure of photographic research "The Beautiful Gene", performed by the photographer Fabrica Marina Rosso, with the creative direction of Enrico Bossan.

 The reason for this rejection, has been partially withdrawn, appeared to be a deliberate marketing: the demand was too low.
 Single women, the category that increasingly turns to the sperm bank, they tend to choose a donor based on the research of the "Prince Charming": a perfect man, charming and healthy, who has studied in the best schools.
 Red hair rarely fall within the personal ideals of those who rely on seed banks.

 Marina Rosso has investigated this idea: after being offended, persecuted and marginalized for centuries, people with red hair are now on the verge of being eliminated in a conspiracy made by online questionnaires, clinical aseptic and frozen sperm.